 (C) Non-current financial assets include unconsolidated investments and guarantee deposits paid and received.

 (D) Other assets/(liabilities) include retirement benefit obligations, provisions for legal and tax risks, the provision for sales agent indemnities, other provisions, current tax receivables and liabilities, receivables and payables due from/to holding companies in relation to the group tax election, deferred tax assets also in relation to the company reorganization carried out in 2003, deferred tax liabilities and payables for put options.

-(E) Net financial indebtedness includes cash and cash equivalents and all short and medium/long-term financial assets and liabilities.
+(E) Net debt includes cash and cash equivalents and all short and medium/long-term financial assets and liabilities.

 Cash flow statement

 In addition to the standard financial indicators required by IFRS, this press release also contains a number of alternative performance indicators for the purposes of allowing a better appreciation of the Group’s financial and economic results.
 These indicators must not, however, be treated as replacing the standard ones required by IFRS.

 The following table shows how EBITDA and ordinary EBITDA are made up.

 Declaration by the manager responsible for preparing the company’s financial reports

 The manager responsible for preparing the company’s financial reports, Alberto Nathansohn, declares, pursuant to paragraph 2 of Article 154-bis of the Consolidated Law on Finance, that the accounting information contained in this press release corresponds to the document results, books and accounting records.